publiccodenet/about/organization/annual-reports/annual-report-2019-2020.md

 #### Assessing the Digital Omgevingsbeleid codebase

-##### Stewardship is increasing environmental and civic sustainability, efficiency and transparency in Zuid-Holland.
+##### Stewardship is increasing environmental and civic sustainability, efficiency and transparency in Zuid-Holland

 Our first member, the Province of Zuid-Holland, is developing a tool to let both policy makers and citizens explore all environmental laws and policies, see where they apply, and compare them to previous versions.

 For example, if someone wants to build a wind farm, they can quickly understand what's allowed on their prospective site.
 Digital Omgevingsbeleid also makes it easier for a civil servant considering new regulation to see how the new regulations will interact with regulations that already apply.

-##### We helped the team get ready for working in the open by:
+We helped the team get ready for working in the open by:

 * preparing the team and management to work in the open
 * preparing the team’s assets for publication